micheleangioni/node-ts-ai-starter/readme.md

 ## Testing

-Run `npm test` to run the tests or `npm run test:watch` to run the test and the watcher.
+Run `npm test` to run the tests or `npm run watch-test` to run the tests and the watcher.

 It will be used an in-memory SqLite database, against which migrations and seedings will be run.